The Japan’s 3 Best Udon Noodles Brands

-Goto Udon is known as a specialty food of Nagasaki Prefecture.It is said that the origin dates back to more than 1000 years ago.The round and thin shaped noodle has an unique texture with smoothness and elasticity, and the Udon is characterized by the richness and fullness of its flavor because it is made using camellia oil.The noodles hardly become loosened with hot water.
+Goto Udon is known as a specialty food of Nagasaki Prefecture, and it is said that the origin dates back to more than 1000 years ago.The round and thin shaped wheat noodle has an unique texture with smoothness and chewiness.This Udon tastes good on the way down and is characterized by its flavor because it is made using camellia oil.The noodles hardly become soggy over time.

 Himi Udon (氷見うどん)

-As the Udon name indicates, Himi Udon is the Udon noodles eaten in and around the city of Himi, Toyama Prefecture.This Udon also has a long history and the origin dates back to the mid Edo period, about 300 years ago.The noodle is thin but very chewy and it features its smooth and slippery palate feeling.It is said that this Udon is rich in flavor because it is made using no oil.
+As the Udon name indicates, Himi Udon is the Udon brand enjoyed in and around the city of Himi, Toyama Prefecture.This Udon also has a long history and it is said that the origin dates back to the mid Edo period, about 300 years ago.The noodle is thin yet very chewy and features its smooth and slippery palate feeling.This Udon is rich in flavor as it is made using no oil.

-Kishimen is known as one of the specialty foods, called Nagoya Meshi, of Nagoya, Aichi Prefecture.The Udon in flat strips, which is different in shape from ordinary Udon noodles, is translucent with a white color, and it features its smooth and slippery palate feeling.The texture is soft but chewy.
+Kishimen is known as one of the specialty foods of Nagoya, Aichi Prefecture, called Nagoya Meshi.This Udon has a flat shape that is different from general Udon noodles and features its smooth, slippery palate feeling.The texture is soft compared to general ones.

-Recommended item from the Japan’s 3 Best Udon Noodles Brands
+The Recommended Product from the Japan’s 3 Best Udon Noodles Brands

-As I wrote above, It is said that Inaniwa Udon is a brand of the Japan’s 3 Best Udon Noodles in general.So let me introduce a recommended item from Inaniwa Udon.
+As I wrote above, it is generally said that Inaniwa Udon is one of the Japan’s 3 Best Udon Brands.This is why I want to introduce a recommended item from Inaniwa Udon.

-Speaking about famous and popular Inaniwa Udon noodles shops, Sato-Yosuke is the most famous Inaniwa Udon specialty shop.The shop, with over 150 years of history, has presented its Inaniwa Udon noodles to the Imperial royal family of Japan.
+Speaking of Inaniwa Udon specialty shops, Sato-Yosuke is probably the most famous.The shop has over 150 years of history and presented Inaniwa Udon noodles to the Imperial royal family of Japan.

-In fact, a few years ago, the Inaniwa Udon noodles of Sato-Yosuke won 13th place in the popularity contest of Japan’s delicious souvenirs that was held by a Japanese TV program.
+As a matter of fact, the Inaniwa Udon noodles of Sato-Yosuke won 13th place in the popularity contest of Japan’s delicious souvenirs that was held a few years ago by a Japanese TV program.